Sell Your Manufacturing Business in the San Francisco Bay Area

 We Serve the Full San Francisco Bay Area Industrial Spectrum

-Whether you run a Tier 1 supplier in Anaheim or a biotech lab in Lake Forest, our specialized deal teams understand your technical value.
+Whether you run a semiconductor fixture shop in Milpitas or a biotech contract manufacturer in South San Francisco, our specialized deal teams understand your technical value.

 Semiconductor & Electronics (Santa Clara, Fremont & Milpitas)